pros and cons of employee monitoring

 General clarity of expectations

 Providing clear expectations goes a long way.
-When your employees know exactly what’s expected of them, they have the blueprint for success.
-This actually helps employees feel empowered to do better work.
+When your employees know what you expect from them, they have the blueprint for success.
+This helps employees feel empowered to do better work.

 Reinforced reliance on co-workers